2022 Park Specific Stipulations - Katmai National Park & Preserve

 - Watercraft utilized by the CUA may be used for access to and from NPS lands and waters to support CUA operations; however, watercraft may not be left unattended on NPS lands except as may be necessary for limited periods while the CUA holder is guiding clients in the field.
 Watercraft must be made as bear-resistant as possible – hard-sided food containers are required for food storage in unattended watercraft.

 - Unattended long-term boat storage is prohibited.
 At the conclusion of each guided trip, watercraft must be retrieved and removed from the field with the clients unless prior permission is obtained from the Superintendent.

 - Radio frequency 122.9 must be utilized to announce intentions for landing and taking off.

 - All aircraft and pilots operating under this CUA must be identified on the CUA application.
 Any changes must be transmitted to the Commercial Services Office prior to affected aircraft and/or pilots operating within park boundaries.

 - Landing, taking off or taxiing within 50 yards of a bear is prohibited.

 - Except as may be required by FAA regulations or other applicable law, CUA operated aircraft must maintain 1000’AGL or higher in the vicinity of the Swikshak Meadows and the Hallo Bay Meadows except as required for take-off and landing.

-- The CUA holder must escort all clients to the NPS Visitor Center (or Brooks Lake food cache on East wind days) immediately upon arrival for the required bear orientation unless the guide is a current Brooks River Guide participant.
+- When in operation, the CUA holder must escort all clients to the Brooks Camp Visitor Center (or Brooks Lake food cache on East wind days) immediately upon arrival for the required bear orientation unless the guide is a current Brooks River Guide participant.
 Dates and hours of operation for the Brooks Camp Visitor Center can be found at https://www.nps.gov/katm/planyourvisit/basicinfo.htm and may change seasonally due to staffing.